-In exceptional circumstances, NSF may approve use of a special award provision to restrict or eliminate an awardee's control of income earned through NSF-supported activities if it determines that this would best serve the purposes of a particular program or award.
-The special provisions may require treatment of the program income via use of the deductive method, the Federal share of program income be kept in a separate account, or reported on and/or remitted for such periods as may be reasonable under the circumstances.
+In exceptional circumstances, NSF may approve use of a special grant provision to restrict or eliminate a grantee's control of income earned through NSF-supported activities if it determines that this would best serve the purposes of a particular program or grant.
+The special provisions may require treatment of the program income via use of the deductive method, the Federal share of program income be kept in a separate account or reported on and/or remitted for such periods as may be reasonable under the circumstances.

-If, in accordance with the award terms and conditions program income is designated for deductive treatment, it must be remitted to NSF by crediting costs otherwise chargeable against the award.
-Program Income in excess of the award will be remitted to NSF electronically or by check payable to the National Science Foundation.
+If, in accordance with the grant terms and conditions program income is designated for deductive treatment, it must be remitted to NSF by crediting costs otherwise chargeable against the grant.
+Program Income in excess of the grant will be remitted to NSF electronically or by check payable to the National Science Foundation.